 Diversity & inclusion

-There are many reasons to support and celebrate a municipality’s diversity; such as increased social cohesion and sense of belonging, a stronger economy, vibrant arts and culture, and overall community wellbeing.
+There are many reasons to support and celebrate a municipality’s diversity, such as increased social cohesion and a sense of belonging for all, an innovative economy, vibrant arts and culture, and overall community wellbeing.

-There are also legislative reasons in both the Local Government Act 2020 and Victoria’s Charter of Human Rights, which is why diversity and inclusion is an issue for local government.
+There are also legislative reasons in both the Local Government Act 2020 and Victoria’s Charter of Human Rights, which is why diversity and inclusion is an important area of attention for local government.

 The MAV has a strong and historical commitment to equality for all Victorians.
-This is demonstrated in the MAV’s recognition and support of diversity and human rights, as well as in sustained advocacy for vulnerable groups.
-This has been exemplified in our Prevention of Violence Against Women Leadership Statement and Statement of Commitment to Cultural Diversity.
+This is demonstrated in the MAV’s recognition and support of diversity and human rights exemplified in our Prevention of Violence Against Women Leadership Statement (PDF - 108KB), Statement of Commitment to Cultural Diversity (PDF - 671KB) and Framework for Creating a More Inclusive Community for People With a Disability (Word - 190KB).

-Local government has obligations under Victoria’s Charter of Human Rights and Responsibilities Act 2006, which includes the rights to recognition and equality before the law, protection from degrading treatment, freedom of thought, conscience, religion and belief, taking part in public life, and cultural rights.
+Local government has obligations under Victoria’s Charter of Human Rights and Responsibilities Act 2006, which includes the rights to recognition and equality before the law, protection from degrading treatment, freedom of expression, thought, conscience, religion and belief, taking part in public life, peaceful assembly and freedom of association and cultural rights.
 Human rights are integrated into council business, and a priority of the Victorian Equal Opportunity and Human Rights Commission is to track Victoria’s progress in building a human rights culture.

 Current priorities